Cher Winters: Casting

 The character and Bethannie Hare's casting details were announced on 12 April 2020.
 Hare was with her mother when she learned that she had received the part, and exclaimed aloud: "oh my God I've got a part in Hollyoaks!"
 She admitted that she was nervous to join Hollyoaks, but the support from the cast members helped to ease her nerves.
 She described the cast as a family and stated that she learns new things from her co-stars daily.
 In a video for the Hollyoaks social media channels, Hare stated that the response to her casting announcement was positive, which made her excited to film upcoming storylines.
 Prior to her arrival, there was a scene that implies that Sylver had only had sex with Mercedes McQueen (Jennifer Metcalfe).
 This led viewers to assume that Cher could be Mercedes' daughter.
 Justin Harp of Digital Spy explained that Sylver also had sex with a prison guard and that she is Cher's mother.
 A month into Hare's time on the soap, filming was suspended due to the impact of the COVID-19 pandemic on television.
-In an interview with Duncan Lindsay for the Metro newsletter, she stated that she feels lucky to have secured the role of Cher, particularly due to the impact of the pandemic.
+In an interview with Duncan Lindsay for the Metro newsletter, she stated that she felt lucky to have secured the role of Cher, particularly due to the impact of the pandemic.